EC528-Fall-2023/ChRIS/README.md

 * Finalized panels and alerts for monitoring system performance
 * Finalized panels and alerts for monitoring for plugin failures
+* Got experience as a ChRIS user to be able to easily generate plugin data

 **Reach Goals**
 * Started deploying custom traces in the ChRIS source code (reach goal)